micropython-variables-tipos-datos

 • MicroPython infers that the type of my_variable is an integer (int).

-One of the features of Python (and shared by MicroPython) is that variables can change type during the execution of the program.
+One of the characteristics of Python (and shared by MicroPython) is that variables can change type during program execution.

 my_variable = 10 # Now it is an integer